ksingh7/odf-nano/README.md

 ```
 oc get sc
 ```
-- You now have File/Block/Object Storage Classes from ODF
+- You now have File/Block/Object Persistent Storage Classes from ODF.
+Deploy and Test your app locally, like you do in production (OCP & ODF)

 ![ODF Storage Classes](odf-sc.png)
+# Miscelleanous
 ## Access CRC from a remote client
 By default CRC cluster is reachable from localhost.
 Inorder to access a CRC cluster remotely, we need to add a proxy layer.
 This setup is useful, when you want to deploy CRC on a remote machine (Home server or a Cloud bare metal), there has to be a way for  you to acces CRC cluster remotely.
 This procedure help you access your CRC remotely.